yardinternet/nutshell/README.md

     +  ],
     ```

+6. Add any custom console commands to `config/console.php`:

+    ```diff
+    +  'commands => [
+    +    'test' => App\Console\Commands\Test::class,
+    +  ],
+    ```

 > [!IMPORTANT]
+> After this change:
+>
-> After this change, View Composers in the app/View/Composers directory will no longer be loaded automatically.
+> - View Composers in the app/View/Composers directory will no longer be loaded automatically.
 To ensure they are registered, you have to configure them manually.
+> - Console Commands in the app/Console/Commands directory will no longer be loaded automatically.
+To ensure they are register, you have to configue them manually.
+>